 Dual expertise in psychology and marketing doesn’t just open the door to a broader range of roles.
 It gives you a competitive advantage when you’re applying for jobs.
 This course is also a recognised pathway to becoming a Certified Practicing Marketer and registered psychologist, adding to the many career benefits on offer.Read More

 To complete the Bachelor of Marketing (Psychology) students must attain 24 credit points of core units.
-All units in the Bachelor of Marketing (Psychology) are 1 credit point, and so you must take 24 units (think of units as ‘subjects’) to complete your degree.
+All units in the Bachelor of Marketing (Psychology) are worth 1 credit point, so you must take 24 units (think of units as ‘subjects’) to complete your degree.
 Most students choose to study 4 units per trimester and usually undertake two trimesters each year.

 To complete the course you must include: